top of page

 The Philistines had captured the Ark, and terrible things started to happen to them.

-Dagon, their idol and god, fell to the ground on its face, bowing to the Ark.
+Dagon, their statue idol and god, fell to the ground on its face, bowing to the Ark.

-They kept moving the Ark to different cities, and havoc always broke out.
+The Philistines kept moving the Ark to different cities, and chaos always broke out.

 1 Samuel 5:5-12.

-24. What did the Philistines do with the Ark of the Covenant after it wreaked havoc in every city it traveled to?
+24. What did the Philistines do with the Ark of the Covenant after it caused chaos in every city it traveled to?

 a.
-The Philistines sent a letter to the priests in Jerusalem to come for the cart.
+The Philistines sent a letter to the priests in Jerusalem demanding that they come and retrieve it.

 b.
-They took the Ark to the desert, far from any city, and abandoned it there.
+They placed the Ark on a cart, took it far away to the driest part of the desert, and abandoned it there.

 c.
-The Philistines put the Ark of the Covenant in a cart, yoked young calves to it, and sent it off towards the Israelites without a driver.
+The Philistines placed the Ark of the Covenant in a cart and sent it towards the Israelites without a driver.

-The cart went to the field of Joshua in Beth Shemesh, where it stopped beside a large rock.
+The cart traveled to the field of Joshua in Beth Shemesh, where it stopped beside a large rock.

 1 Samuel 6:14.